Share your experiences - graphic

 Has a dementia activist touched your life?

-The Young Dementia Network wants to shine a light on people who, inspired by dementia activism, have done something to help people living with young onset dementia.
+We want to shine a light on people who, inspired by the dementia activism of others, have done something to help people affected by young onset dementia.

 Dementia activists are people who: